Why should I attend a MTB skills clinic with Mastering MTB Skills?

 Yes you will.
 We take up to 14 people per group with 2 instructors which allows 7 people per instructor.
 Our skills clinics are run in a structured and controlled environment so that we are able to give everyone individual attention.

 You will be more than ok and you will learn a lot.
-We suggest that you do our Part 1 Course as soon as possible to get a good understanding of the fundamental skills so that you can learn the correct form and technique from the start.
-We’ve had great success with many people who have done our Part 1 Course and have not ridden their bikes since childhood.
+We suggest that you do part 1 of our course as soon as possible to get a good understanding of the fundamental skills so that you can learn the correct form and technique from the start.
+We’ve had great success with many people who have done our part 1 of our course that have not ridden their bikes since childhood.

-Is your Part 1 Course suitable for kids?
+Is part 1 of your courses suitable for kids?

 Is there any difference in the women’s vs men’s only courses?

-What level of rider are the skills clinics for?
+What level of rider are the MTB skills clinics for?

 We cater for all levels of riders.
 We love teaching absolute beginners all the way to advanced riders looking to learn jumping and racing skills.